Liquid fly-back booster: Super-Heavy Lift Launcher (SHLL)

 The Super-Heavy Lift Launcher (SHLL) would consist of a new cryogenic main stage, five liquid fly-back boosters, and a re-ignitable injection stage.
-This configuration was designed to provide increased capabilities for complex missions, including manned explorations to the Moon and to Mars, as well as the launch of large solar-powered satellites.
+This configuration was designed to provide increased capabilities for complex missions, including crewed explorations to the Moon and to Mars, as well as the launch of large solar-powered satellites.

 The new core stage would stand 28.65 meters tall and have a diameter of 10 meters, feeding 600 tonnes of LOX/LH2 to three Vulcain 3 engines.
 The increased circumference of the main stage allows five LFBBs to be integrated with either retractable or variable-geometry wings.
 The upper stage would be a derivative of the Ariane 5 ESC-B, with the size upped to 5.6 x 8.98 m, and strengthened to bear higher loads.
 The Vinci engine was proofed to be sufficiently powerful for orbital insertion.
 Payload would be enclosed in an 8 x 29.5 m fairing.
 The launch vehicle would have a total height of 69 meters and a mass of 1900 tonnes.
 The payload to LEO would be 67280 kg.

 When launched to a 200 x 600 km Low Earth transfer orbit, the LFBBs would separate at an altitude of 51 km, at a speed of 1.55 km/s.
 To avoid simultaneous separation of all boosters, either a cross-feed to the main stage, or throttling could be used.
 The return flight of the boosters would require an estimated 3250 kg of fuel, including a 30% reserve.